-Cops seek suspect who shot rapper Troy Ave in Brooklyn
+Rapper Troy Ave shot in Brooklyn; police search for suspect - amNewYork

 The search is on for the man who shot rapper Troy Ave in Brooklyn Sunday night, his attorney and police said.

-The Brooklyn rapper, whose real name is Roland Collins, was sitting in a red Maserati at the intersection of East 91st Street and Linden Boulevard around 4:20 p.m. when a man fired several rounds into the car, according to cops.
+The Brooklyn rapper, whose real name is Roland Collins, was sitting in a red Maserati at the intersection of East 91st Street and Linden Boulevard in East Flatbush around 4:20 p.m. when a man fired several rounds into the car, according to cops.

-Collins was struck in the arm and suffered a graze wound to the head, police said.
+Collins, 31, was struck in the arm and suffered a graze wound to the head, police said.
 He then crashed his vehicle into a parked car.

 Collins was taken to Brookdale University Hospital and Medical Center by private means and was last listed in fair condition, police said.